Hi everyone,

 In the public sector, the compulsory retirement age is imposed by legislation.
 Other organizations have the option of using such retirement age or any other age subject to legal provisions, if any.

-**If you find that the terms are favorable, please indicate your acceptance within thirty (30) from the date of this letter.
+If you find the terms favorable, please indicate your acceptance within thirty (30) days from the date of this letter.

 This offer will automatically lapse and can no longer be accepted if we do not hear from you by the stipulated date.